tuhin47/alive-sound/README.md

 ## Usage

 1. **Enable the Extension**: The extension will appear as a speaker icon in your system tray
-2. **Toggle Sound Generation**: Click the speaker icon and toggle "Keep Bluetooth Alive"
+2. **Toggle Sound Generation**: Click the speaker icon and toggle "Enable Sound Generation"
 3. **Adjust Volume**: Use the volume slider to set the sound level (keep it very low for silence)
+4. **Set Sound Generation Interval**: Enter the desired interval in seconds for sound generation (e.g., 30 for every 30 seconds)
-4. **Enable Notification Sound**: Toggle the notification sound option in settings
+5. **Enable Notification Sound**: Toggle the notification sound option in settings
-5. **Set Interval**: Enter the desired interval in seconds (e.g., 160 for every 160 seconds)
+6. **Set Notification Interval**: Enter the desired interval in seconds for notifications (e.g., 160 for every 160 seconds)
-6. **Test Notification**: Use the "Test Notification Sound" menu item to test the notification functionality
+7. **Test Notification**: Use the "Test Notification Sound" menu item to test the notification functionality
-7. **Settings**: Access additional settings through the menu
+8. **Settings**: Access additional settings through the menu

 ## How It Works

-The extension creates a silent or very low-volume audio stream that:
+The extension creates a silent or very low-volume 2-second audio stream that:
 - Keeps your Bluetooth audio devices active
 - Prevents automatic disconnection due to inactivity
 - Uses minimal system resources
 - Is virtually inaudible when volume is set low
+- Can be configured to play at custom intervals (default: 30 seconds)

+**Sound Generation Feature:**
+- Generates a 2-second silent sound at specified intervals when enabled
+- Uses multiple methods for maximum compatibility: sox (primary), ffmpeg (fallback), speaker-test (last resort)
+- Interval can be set in seconds using a text input field (default: 30 seconds)
+- Volume control affects the generated sound level

 **Notification Sound Feature:**
 - Plays the included `notification.mp3` file at specified intervals when enabled